 Please describe any existing or potential conflict of interest associated with any particular contract or transaction relating to your role within the Lee County Continuum of Care.
 If "none," please indicate in space below.

-I agree to promptly, in accordance with the requirements of the Lee County Continuum of Care Governance Charter and Conflict of Interest Policy, disclose any additional interest which may arise after the filing of this statement.
+Governance Charter Section VIII.
+Code of Con requirements of the Lee County Continuum of Care nduct and Conflicts of Interest; disclose any additional after the filing of this statement.

+Date: Signature

+Print Name

+Agency Name